 Wisconsin Public Television will tape the concert for later broadcast on their Wisconsin Channel.

 The Neale-Silva Young Artists’ Competition was established to recognize young Wisconsin performers of classical music who demonstrate an exceptionally high level of artistry.
 It is supported by a grant from the estate of the late University of Wisconsin Madison professor Eduardo Neale-Silva, a classical music enthusiast who was born in Talca, Chile and came to the United States in 1925.

 Lawrence University, "Lawrence Student Pianist, Wind Quintet to Perform on Wisconsin Public Radio" (2012).
 Press Releases.
-Paper 189.
+189.